SoldCA/SoldCA/README.md

 - 👋 Hi, I’m Sol, I'm from 🇦🇷, I'm newbie in this 🌎.
-- 🌱 I’m currently learning HTML5, CSS3, Javascript,and others
+- 🌱 I’m currently learning Ruby on Rails
 - 📫 How to reach me: send me an email to ms.decastroaraujo@gmail.com
 - Linkedin: https://www.linkedin.com/in/msdecastroaraujo/